 The Corporation entered into an agreement with the Hospital Authority of Ben Hill County, D/B/A Dorminy Medical Center (Dorminy) to provide management services originating August 1, 2011.
 This agreement was terminated on May 31, 2014.
 Under the management agreement, the Corporation provided personnel and management services in excess of \$21,157,000, as well as loan advances of approximately \$2,444,000, of which substantially all remained outstanding at July 31, 2021.
 The Corporation and Dorminy entered into a settlement agreement on June 27, 2022, requiring Dorminy to pay approximately \$2,108,000 in annual installments equal to a percentage of certain receipts, or \$200,000, whichever is less.
 Payments begin March 31, 2023 and are due on or before March 31 of each year.
 An additional amount of approximately \$2,892,000 is set out in the judgment to be payable to the Corporation should certain triggering events occur as set out in the parties' settlement agreement.
-Payment was received during fiscal year 2023 totaling approximately \$200,000.
-Due to concerns about the financial viability of small rural hospitals, an allowance has been recorded in the 2023 and 2022 consolidated financial statements.
+Payments were received during fiscal year 2024 and 2023, totaling approximately \$132,000 and \$200,000, respectively.
+Due to concerns about the financial viability of small rural hospitals, an allowance has been recorded in the 2024 and 2023 consolidated financial statements.